Agua de la Piedra Formation: Quebrada Fiera

 The site is one of five recognized fossiliferous sites in Mendoza Province, with Divisadero Largo, where the Santacrucian Mariño Formarion is found, Huaquerías, defining the Huayquerian in the Huayquerías Formation, the Aisol Formation of central Mendoza and the Uspallata Group and Carrizal Formations in the north of the province.

 The geological characterization and the preliminary faunal list were published by Gorroño et al. (1979).
 The faunal assemblage was then assigned to the Late Oligocene (Deseadan SALMA) based on the presence of two typical representatives of the Deseadean fauna of Patagonia; Pyrotherium Ameghino 1888 and Proborhyaena gigantea Ameghino 1897, both also found in the Puesto Almendra member of the Sarmiento Formation.

 The species epithet Mendozahippus fierensis and genus Fieratherium refer to Quebrada Fiera.

+Stable isotope analysis of tooth enamel from the Quebrada Fiera ungulates suggests the environment was C_{3} plant-dominated, characterized as a mosaic landscape including woodland–mesic C_{3} grasslands supported by (semi)permanent water bodies, within a larger matrix of open woodland–arid C_{3} grasslands.
+The estimated mean annual precipitation for the area was approximately 203 mm/year, suggesting semi-desert conditions where local hydrology played a critical role in sustaining herbivore diversity.

 Fossil content

 The formation has provided fossils of: